Skip to main content

 model = mlflow.pytorch.load_model(model_uri)

-Then in a new browser tab, you can go to the url: http://localhost:5000 and view all the experiments.
-If you chose the active experiment, you can track the different runs with it, either as list showing all the runs, or in chart-view showing all tracked metrics as shown in the figure below:
+Then, in a new browser tab, navigate to the URL http://localhost:5000 to view all experiments.
+If you select an active experiment, you can track individual runs either as a list or, as illustrated in Figure 6, as a chart displaying all tracked metrics.

-Figure 6: The MLflow interface (chart-view) of all the tracked parameters for the active run.
+Figure 6: The MLflow interface (chart-view) displaying tracked parameters for the active run.

-These hyperparameters in the case of RL, include parameters like: learning rate, episode length, discount factor (in Bellman equation), as well as the agent network depth and architecture.
+These hyperparameters in the context of RL include parameters such as the learning rate, episode length, discount factor (in the Bellman equation), as well as the agent network depth and architecture.

-Generally speaking, there's four main branches of hyperparameters optimization methodologies, varying in their complexity and approach, as the following figure shows.
+Generally, there are four main branches of hyperparameter optimization methodologies, differing in their complexity and approach, as depicted in the following figure.

-Figure 7: The main search methodologies for machine learning models hyperparameters.
+Figure 7: Main search methodologies for optimizing hyperparameters of machine learning models.

 Uninformed Methods

-These methods are the simplest of all, as they manually test directly different samples from the search space.
-Depending on their sampling strategy, they can be:
+These methods represent the simplest approach, involving the manual testing of different samples directly from the search space.
+Depending on their sampling strategy, they can be categorized as:

 • Manual: Samples are chosen manually by the developer.

-• Uniform: Samples are chosen uniformly with the range.
+• Uniform: Samples are chosen uniformly distributed within the specified range.

-• Random: Samples are chosen randomly with the range.
+• Random: Samples are chosen randomly within the specified range.

-This category of methods utilize a surrogate model as an approximation of the objective function (the function estimating the learning objective like accuracy or negative loss given the training hyperparameters).
-The training data for that model are the values from the past training attempts.
-While updating the objective approximation model continuously after each training trail, the new set of hyperparameters to be tested will be proposed by another model called: acquisition function.
+This category of methods utilizes a surrogate model to approximate the objective function – the function that estimates the learning objective (e.g., accuracy or negative loss) given the training hyperparameters.
+The training data for this model consists of the values from previous training attempts.
+The new set of hyperparameters to be tested is then proposed by another model called an acquisition function.

-Based on the nature of that surrogate model, Bayesian Optimization (BO) methods [7] can be categorized into:
+Based on the nature of the surrogate model, Bayesian Optimization (BO) methods [7] can be categorized as follows:

-• Sequential Model-based Algorithmic Configuration (SMAC)[8]: utilizing random forest to approximate the objective function, which makes it suitable for categorical and discrete parameters search.
+• Sequential Model-based Algorithmic Configuration (SMAC) [8]: Employs a random forest to approximate the objective function, making it suitable for searching categorical and discrete parameters.

-• Sequential Model-based Bayesian Optimization (SMBO) [9]: utilizing Gaussian Process model, suitable for continuous hyperparameters
+• Sequential Model-based Bayesian Optimization (SMBO) [9]: Utilizes a Gaussian Process model, suitable for continuous hyperparameters.

-• Tree-structured Parzen Estimators (TPE): utilizing random forest, suitable for large search space for both continuous and discrete search, with fast run-time.
-In Optuna, its implementation allow learning interactive relations between different hyperparameters.
-Its Optuna function is: optuna.samplers.TPESampler.
+• Tree-structured Parzen Estimators (TPE): Employs a random forest, suitable for large search spaces encompassing both continuous and discrete parameters, with fast run-time.
+In Optuna, its implementation enables the learning of interactive relationships between different hyperparameters.
+Its Optuna function is optuna.samplers.TPESampler.

-This branch of methods samples the hyperparameters of its next training iteration in the neighborhood of the best set of hyperparameters found so far.
-Clearly the definition of this neighborhood has big impact on the search performance, where we have multiple variants:
+This branch of methods samples the hyperparameters for the next training iteration within the neighborhood of the best set of hyperparameters found so far.
+The definition of this neighborhood significantly impacts search performance, leading to various variants:

-• Simulated Annealing (SA) [11]: it searches for its next sample around the best or next-to-best set of values found so far, to avoid local minima.
+• Simulated Annealing (SA) [11]: Searches for the next sample around the best or next-to-best set of values found so far, aiming to avoid local minima.

-• Genetic Algorithm [12]: It applies evaluations-inspired methods to select its next set of values.
-Namely, it is based on pairing the best samples found so far of different parameters, or mutating them.
+• Genetic Algorithm [12]: Applies evaluation-inspired methods to select the next set of values.
+This typically involves pairing the best samples found for different parameters or mutating them.

-• Particle Swarm Optimization [13]: This method focuses especially on the case of continuous hyperparameters.
+• Particle Swarm Optimization [13]: This method specifically focuses on continuous hyperparameters.

-• Population-based Training [14]: This method specializes in neural networks optimization, as it searches for both hyperparameters and normal training parameters as well.
-For example, it gradually adds new layers to the model under training after each training iteration, where the old trained layers are kept.
-However, it cannot recover the exact best hyperparameters for the best model, as it finds only the final trained model parameters.
+• Population-based Training [14]: This method specializes in neural network optimization, searching for both hyperparameters and standard training parameters.
+It gradually adds new layers to the model during training, while retaining the previously trained layers.
+However, it cannot recover the exact best hyperparameters for the best model, as it only finds the parameters of the final trained model.

 Multi-Fidelity Optimization (MFO)

-This branch of methods adds another dimension to solving the problem of hyperparameters optimization, as it allows faster training by early stopping on not-so-promising samples, either by training on parts of the data, or for lower number of epochs (as the case in Optuna).
-This makes more sense than full training for all samples, as we don't need to invest computational resources in testing many samples of low probability of being optimal, while focusing less on areas of promising performance.
-The methods here try to shape this idea as recourses management algorithm.
-It is also worth noting, that MFO methods can be combined directly with the previous sampling methods, as they address a different aspect of the problem.
-In Optuna, MFO methods are called Pruners, and the sampling methods are called Samplers.
+This approach enhances hyperparameter optimization by enabling faster training through early stopping on less promising samples, achieved by training on subsets of the data or for a reduced number of epochs (as in Optuna).
+This is more efficient than full training for all samples, as it avoids unnecessary computational resources spent on evaluating many samples with a low probability of being optimal, while focusing on areas with promising performance.
+MFO methods frame this concept as resource management algorithms.
+Notably, MFO methods can be directly combined with the aforementioned sampling methods, addressing different aspects of the optimization problem.
+In Optuna, MFO methods are termed Pruners, while the sampling methods are called Samplers.

-• Coarse to Fine Pruner: as the name suggests, this method starts by light training of many samples candidates, focusing increasingly on more promising subset of samples.
+• Coarse-to-Fine Pruner: As the name suggests, this method initiates training with a small number of samples and gradually focuses on a more promising subset.

-• Successive Halving (SH) [15]: This method distributes the computational resources wisely on the different training trails.
+• Successive Halving (SH) [15]: This method allocates computational resources strategically across different training trails.

-Hyperparameters in RL training programs are many and have various effects on the training process; therefore, the task of tunning them manually require a lot of experience and tests to find good sets of values.
-That's why utilizing automatic search with well-tested implementations like Optuna [6] is a direct and fast way to save effort in practical applications.
-Optuna simplifies the process with clear implementation steps, based on its built-in support for most of the methods mentioned previously and it can be directly integrated with libraries like MLflow, Pytorch and JAX.
-Specifically, these steps can be summarized as follows:
+Hyperparameters in RL training programs are numerous and have varying effects on the training process.
+Therefore, manually tuning them requires significant experience and experimentation to identify optimal values.
+Optuna [6] provides a direct and efficient solution for saving effort in practical applications by utilizing automated search with well-established implementations.
+Optuna simplifies this process with clear implementation steps, supporting most of the aforementioned methods and offering direct integration with libraries like MLflow, PyTorch, and JAX.
+These steps can be summarized as follows:

-1. Defining the objective function, which returns (in the case of RL) the average episodic return for episodes.
+1. Define the objective function, which, in the case of RL, returns the average episodic return.

-2. Inside that objective function, we define the hyperparameters ranges and types to be optimized using optuna.trail.suggest_ group of functions.
+2. Within this objective function, define the ranges and types of hyperparameters to be optimized using the optuna.trail.suggest_ group of functions.

-3. Initializing the optimization object (called the study) with create_study() and within it, we define our sampler and pruner methods, in addition to the direction (defaults to minimizing).
+3. Initialize the optimization object (called the study) using create_study() and define the desired sampler and pruner methods, along with the direction (defaulting to minimization).

-4. Optionally, we can save the current training session by passing the storage argument (to create_study()) representing a database url to save the study object in.
-Additionally to resume training from saved session of trails, you can pass load_if_exists=True to that same function.
+4. Optionally, save the current training session by passing the storage argument (a database URL) to create_study().
+This allows for resuming training from a saved session of trails by passing load_if_exists=True to the same function.

-5. We start the training with .optimize() method of the previous study object, passing the objective function (as callable) and the number of trails.
+5. Initiate training using the .optimize() method of the previous study object, passing the objective function as a callable and the number of trials.

-It is also worth noting that Optuna also has a visualization module: optuna.visualization whose functions take the optimized study object as input and present many useful plots, like plotting the most influential hyperparameters on the results.
-This last module requires the installation of plotly package.
+It is also worth noting that Optuna includes a visualization module (optuna.visualization) whose functions take the optimized study object as input and generate various useful plots, such as those illustrating the most influential hyperparameters on the results.
+This module requires the installation of the plotly package.

 In the following we show some illustrative code snippet to implement the above steps.